What Is Somatic Healing? (and why it might be the missing piece on your journey)

 Stuck in people-pleasing or burnout cycles

-Overwhelmed by emotions or unable to set boundaries
+Overwhelmed by emotions or struggling to set boundaries

 What Happens in a Somatic Therapy Session?

-No two sessions are ever the same.
-Each one is a co-creation guided by what feels safe, supportive and meaningful for your system in the moment.
+No two sessions are ever the same because no two people are the same and even within you, each day brings something new.
+Every session is a co-creation between you and me, guided by what’s present in the moment and what feels safe, supportive and meaningful for your system.

 Listening to the Body’s Language